-The Center for Healthy Nonprofits is excited to host a 4-part webinar, led by Domonic Rollins – Leading Inclusively: Identify & Community Development for Nonprofit Professional Staff
+The Center for Healthy Nonprofits is excited to host a 4-part webinar, led by Domonic Rollins – Leading Inclusively: Identity & Community Development for Nonprofit Professional Staff

 Domonic Rollins recently presented at our Reimaging Nonprofit Board Conference on the topic of Inclusion for Boards.
 We are excited to have him back to present a four-part series geared to nonprofit professional staff on the topic of Inclusion, Diversity, Equality and Access (IDEA).
 He will be offering four 90-minute virtual training sessions focused on the personal and professional identity journey for non-profit leaders in pursuit of creating more diverse, equitable, and inclusive organizations.